oneblink/sdk-node-js/docs/form-elements/captcha.md

 ## Captcha (Not a Robot) Element

-Force the user to proved they are not a robot.
+Force the user to prove they are not a robot.

 | Property | Required | Type     | Default     | Description                                                                              |
 | -------- | -------- | -------- | ----------- | ---------------------------------------------------------------------------------------- |